Tooth Extraction Noosa

 Reasons for extracting teeth

 Dentists may pull baby teeth in attempts to speed up the eruption of adult teeth, for orthodontic preparation or if the teeth are decayed beyond repair.
 Although your adult teeth are intended to last a lifetime, there are a number of reasons why tooth extraction may be needed.
-The most common reason a tooth is extracted, is due to damage through trauma or decay.
+The most common reason a tooth is extracted is due to damage through trauma or decay.
 Other reasons include:

 A crowded mouth- A tooth may be extracted in preparation for orthodontia.
 The goal of orthodontia is to properly align the teeth and jaw, which may not be possible if there is overcrowding of teeth in the mouth.

-Infection- Infection occurs when tooth decay or bacteria in the mouth extends to the pulp (the center of the tooth that contains nerves and blood vessels).
+Infection- Infection occurs when tooth decay or bacteria in the mouth extends to the pulp (the centre of the tooth that contains nerves and blood vessels).
 Often, this can be corrected by root canal therapy (RCT), but if RCT or antibiotics do not treat it, extraction may be required to stop the spread of infection.

 Risk of infection - If your immune system is compromised, (for example, if you are receiving an organ transplant or chemotherapy) the risk itself may be enough reason to pull the tooth.